 We have discovered a few common and controlling ideas that set classical education apart.

-Second, classical education believes in and pursues a logos, or a unifying principle, for all knowledge and action.
+Another way to say this is that classical educators believe in and pursue a logos, or a unifying principle, for all knowledge and action.

-In essence, then, it seems fair to say that classical education is the logo-centric quest for the ideals of wisdom and virtue.
+In essence, then, classical education is the logo-centric quest for the ideals of wisdom and virtue.

 Other common features of classical education include:

 - the use of classical books and art,

 - a general preference for great art, music, and literature,

 - an integrated curriculum,

 Classical education does not offer a slight adjustment to the curriculum.
 It is a much more fundamental and inclusive change in paradigm.